Today, I have a new guest post from Beth Drayer, who is a a Certified Athletic Trainer and Certified Strength and Conditioning Specialist.

 What you should be doing are exercises that control the stability of your back, hips and shoulders.

-First gaining core stability, finding your neutral spine and being able to hold and control that position with your core stabilizers; the Transverse Abdominus, pelvic floor muscle, Diaphragm and the small multifidus muscles of the spine.
+The first step is gaining core stability, finding your neutral spine and being able to hold and control that position with your core stabilizers; the Transverse Abdominus, pelvic floor muscle, Diaphragm and the small multifidus muscles of the spine.
 To get these working correctly; lie on your back with your knees bent, and take a deep breath in, your belly should rise.
 Exhale and your belly should fall.

-Now find the pointy parts on the front of your hips, take two fingers and move about one third of the way between that part of your pelvis (it’s called your anterior superior iliac spine) and your belly button, and press in so you can feel the layer of muscle.
+Now find the pointy parts on the front of your hips, take two fingers and move about one third of the way between that part of your pelvis (it’s called your anterior superior iliac spine or ASIS) and your belly button, and press in so you can feel the layer of muscle.
 As you exhale, try to pull your belly button toward your spine (this is for your TA).
 If you can, at the same time contract the muscle you would use to stop yourself from peeing midstream (do this with an empty bladder).
 Now hold this contraction for a count of 10 while still breathing.

 Once you get this exercise done correctly and can consistently hold this contraction, you can move on to exercises such as: